Memberships and interational recognition

 Goals and purpose

 The European co-operation for Accreditation (EA) constitutes the accreditation infrastructure within the EU, the European Free Trade Association and for candidates for accession to the European Union.
-The key mandate of EA as a network of cooperation among the European national accreditation bodies is to promote and harmonise the equivalence, transparency, uniformity and efficiency of accreditations in Europe and beyond.
-An important instrument for achieving this comparability and and for mutual recognition of accreditations is the peer evaluation process.
-Another central remit is to develop and coordinate accreditation criteria and guidelines in a manner that encourages harmonisation.
+The key mandate of EA as a network of cooperation among the European national accreditation bodies is to ensure the uniformity and efficiency of accreditations in Europe through oversight within the framework of peer evaluations.

 Peer Evaluation